Firestar (Marvel Comics): Hellions

 A lonely girl raised by her widowed father Bartholomew and paternal grandmother, Angelica Jones discovered that she possessed mutant powers.
 After her grandmother's death by heart failure and her revelation that she was a mutant, her father sent Angelica to the Massachusetts Academy.
 The Hellfire Club's original White Queen Emma Frost began training Angelica in the use of her powers for the Hellfire Club's team of young mutants.
-She was never sent on field missions with the other Hellions, however, because of her lack of control over her lethal powers and because the White Queen wished to instill cruelty and callousness in Firestar's personality, and befriending other young mutants would work against that goal.
-The White Queen manipulated Angelica into perceiving Frost as a loving mother figure, unaware that Frost was secretly grooming her to be a potential assassin and bodyguard.
-Angelica did meet the New Mutants at a Massachusetts Academy dance and, with the White Queen's telepathic prompting, formed a crush on Cannonball.
+She was never sent on field missions with the other Hellions, however, because of her lack of control over her lethal powers and because Frost wished to instill cruelty and callousness in Firestar's personality, and befriending other young mutants would work against that goal.
+Frost manipulated Angelica into perceiving her as a loving mother figure, unaware that Frost was secretly grooming her to be a potential assassin and bodyguard.
+Angelica did meet the New Mutants at a Massachusetts Academy dance and, with Frost's telepathic prompting, formed a crush on Cannonball.

-Firestar was later emotionally manipulated by Empath, and accompanied the Hellions Thunderbird, Empath and Roulette on a mission against the X-Men, in which Thunderbird sought revenge on Xavier, thinking him responsible for his brother's death.
+Firestar was later emotionally manipulated by Empath, and accompanied the Hellions Thunderbird, Empath and Roulette on a mission against the X-Men, in which Thunderbird sought revenge on Xavier, thinking him responsible for his brother John's death.
 Angelica felt terrible guilt over the incident once she was free of Empath's power, however.
 Professor Xavier offered her a place at the Xavier School, but although she declined out of loyalty to the White Queen, she was touched and pleased by the offer.

 While a student of the Massachusetts Academy, Angelica had Hellfire mercenary Randall Chase assigned to her as a bodyguard.
 Growing close to Angelica, Randall eventually began to suspect the White Queen's true motives and was to be terminated.
 He escaped, mortally wounded, and managed to warn Angelica of Frost's duplicity just before he died.
 In retaliation, Jones attacked and defeated the White Queen, and decimated the hidden training complex beneath Frost's Massachusetts Academy.
 Afterwards, she returned to living with her father (as she was still a minor at the time) but kept the unique costume and identity of Firestar given to her by Frost.

-Firestar was later to become one of the few surviving original Hellions after most members were murdered by Trevor Fitzroy.
+Firestar is one of the few surviving original Hellions after most members were murdered by Trevor Fitzroy.
 She, Warpath and Empath were the only members of the team not present during the massacre.
 Firestar and Warpath (accompanied by Warpath's X-Force teammate and Firestar's former love interest Cannonball), travelled to Nova Roma in Brazil to inform Empath and former New Mutant Magma of their teammates' deaths.
 The trio then went to the Massachusetts Academy where they removed the few remaining files on record of the Hellions' existence.